 (3) All courses offered through NCVPS are aligned to the North Carolina Standard Course of Study.

 SBE Policy # GCS-M-001 (“Course for Credit”) Section 4.1 states, “Any K-12 e-learning course taken for credit towards a diploma must first be approved for credit by the NC Virtual Public School (NCVPS).”
 This does not include college courses taught by college professors offered to high school students.
 Speaking of the rigor, depth, and breadth of such courses, section 4.3 of the above policy, reads: “NCVPS shall consider whether the course meets the Southern Regional Education Board (SREB) and/or International Association for K-12 Online Learning (iNACOL) criteria for awarding credit or is offered for credit toward a degree by a UNC system institution, an institution in the North Carolina Community College System, or a regionally accredited college.”

 The goal of the vendor course approval process is not to limit choices, but to consolidate as many high-quality courses as possible into a menu of options for schools and LEAs.
 NCVPS invites LEAs and schools to identify virtual learning courses necessary to meet the needs of their students.
 Through partnership with LEAs and schools, NCVPS can better serve the needs of all students and the state may achieve some benefit through cost consolidation and state-level agreements.

-NOTE: This process only applies to teacher-led online courses which are taken for full credit either because the student is taking the course for the first time or has failed the course previously and needs to retake the entire course.
-Courses taken for credit recovery where the student may only retake portions of the course are not subject to this approval process.
+This process only applies to teacher-led online courses which are taken for full credit either because the student is taking the course for the first time or has failed the course previously and needs to retake the entire course.
+By teacher-led, we mean that the Vendor provides the teacher to deliver the instruction for the course.
+In addition, courses taken for credit recovery where the student may only retake portions of the course are not subject to this approval process.